 Relationship between the EGI Service Catalogue and the marketplace

-When operational, the marketplace will become the main tool to advertise the services in the EGI Service Catalogue.
+When operational, the marketplace will become the main tool to advertise the services of the EGI Service Catalogue.
 It will expose all the live EGI services following the same structure of the service catalogue (services classified in six categories and areas).
 Service options will be defined to facilitate the access to the services.

-Furthermore, the marketplace will partially automate the access request management described in the previous section implementing procedures to handle the customers’ requests and acting as a orchestrator of the several EGI tools involved in such processes.
+Furthermore, the marketplace will partially automate the access request management described in the previous section implementing procedures to handle the customers’ requests and acting as an orchestrator of the several EGI tools involved in such processes.

 EGI tools and relationship with catalogue processes